Brandon Trust

 Brandon Trust is a United Kingdom charitable organization working with and for people with learning disabilities.
 They focus on helping people with said disabilities to live life how they want to.

 Brandon Trust works throughout the South West of England and in London, supporting approximately 1,600 people with learning disabilities and autism.

-It has more than 2,000 employees and its registered head office is in Patchway, Bristol.
+It has more than 2,000 employees and its registered head office is in Bradley Stoke, Bristol.

 Brandon Trust is licensed to provide services by the Care Quality Commission.
 It provides personalized services designed around individual needs, from living solutions to vocational courses, from community and leisure access to employment training and support.

 Brandon Trust is a member of the Voluntary Organisations Disability Group.
 Former chief executive, Lucy Hurst-Brown, was a regular contributor to national articles relating to social care and learning disabilities.

 History

 Brandon Trust was formed in 1994 by the merger of the Buttress Trust with the South Avon Housing Association.
 In April 2000, Spectrum Day Services, previously part of the NHS, was transferred to Brandon Trust.
 Six years later the charity secured an innovative contract with the Gloucestershire Partnership.
 The following year, in 2007, Brandon began work in Cornwall, supporting over 90 adults with learning disabilities, all brokered on individual budgets.
 Its London operations started in November 2012 as part of a full merger with not-for-profit organisation Odyssey Care.

 In August 2015, Brandon Trust opened its first charity shop in Bristol at 2 Cotham Hill with the promise of offering shoppers a different experience from other charity outlets in the area.
-Since then, three more shops have opened in Bristol and the charity is also involved in running several social enterprises including a care farm, pottery, ceramics studios, and several cafes.
+Since then, three more shops have opened in Bristol and one shop has opened in South Gloucestershire.
+The charity is also involved in running several social enterprises including a care farm, pottery, ceramics studios, and cafes.

 From September 2015, Brandon Trust began providing community day support services to adults with learning disabilities and autism in Warwickshire.
 It followed a Warwickshire County Council tendering process in which Brandon Trust was successfully awarded the contract to run the Sesame Centre in Rugby and the Ramsden Centre in Nuneaton.

 In December 2015, Yate-based charity Children's Playlink, transferred its South Gloucestershire services to Brandon Trust, including holiday play and buddy schemes.

 Then, in April 2016, Brandon Trust started providing supported living services to more than 70 adults with learning disabilities and autism, across 18 locations in Oxfordshire.
 It provides services in Banbury, Bicester, Oxford City, Hook Norton, Chipping Norton, and Chalgrove.